johnnoone/sphinx-irrational/README.rst

             ]
         }

 That's it!
-You now have the standard errorist theme set up.
+You now have the standard irrational theme set up.
 Read on for more configuration options/concerns.

 Theme location
 --------------

-The function ``errorist.get_path`` dynamically returns errorist's install location, ensuring that Sphinx can find and load it regardless of where/how you installed errorist.
+The function ``irrational.get_path`` dynamically returns irrational's install location, ensuring that Sphinx can find and load it regardless of where/how you installed irrational.
 Using it is highly recommended.

-If you've manually installed errorist and/or are doing funky things to your PYTHONPATH, you may need to replace the ``errorist.get_path()`` call with your own explicit string, as per `the Sphinx config docs
+If you've manually installed irrational and/or are doing funky things to your PYTHONPATH, you may need to replace the ``irrational.get_path()`` call with your own explicit string, as per `the Sphinx config docs
 <http://sphinx-doc.org/config.html#confval-html_theme_path>`_.